stanbaek/ece487/_sources/Labs/SoftwareConfiguration.md

 - Name this new repository ECE487\_LastName\_FirstName.
 - Ensure the access level is `Private repository`.
 - Give your instructor (Dr. Baek) read access: Click `Invite` and then click `Add members`.
 Provide him **read access**.
 Dr. Baek's email address ![baek](https://img.shields.io/badge/stanley.baek@afafacademy.af.edu-red)
+- Note: The gif animation below has been adpated from ECE382.
+You must use ECE487 in place of ECE382.
 <br>

 ```{image} ./figures/HW1_GitFork.gif
 :width: 720